Where Is Self-admitted Code Generated by Large Language Models on GitHub?

-Table \ref{tab:nonbugfixtype} displays the various types of non-bug-fix code modifications for GPT-generated code.
+Table \ref{tab:nonbugfixtype} displays the various types of non-bug-fix code modifications for the self-admitted GPT-generated code.
 The most common modification, feature addition, entails introducing new features or functionalities to address emerging project needs or to enhance current features.
-This type of change is typically motivated by the evolving requirements of the project.
 Refactoring, which is the practice of reorganizing existing code to enhance its maintainability and scalability without changing its functionality, ranks as the second most frequent alteration.
-For example, Figure \ref{fig:feature-addition} shows a piece of business logic code in the ``views.py'' file of the ``access\_control\_web'' web project, where the ``\texttt{delete\_user}'' \footnote{\url{https://github.com/DALBrian/access_control_web/blob/79b82bf97efcd143691261b5cdf9ef4e3858f45d/cms/views.py\#L21-L28}} function is generated by Copilot.
+For example, Figure \ref{fig:feature-addition} shows that the ``\texttt{delete\_user}'' ~\cite{access_control_web-commit-79b8} function is generated by Copilot.
 The comment for the generated code is ``\textit{\#\# Generated by copilot, not tested yet}''.
-The generated code shown from lines 8 to 15 in Figure \ref{fig:feature-addition-before} allows the deletion of a user when a POST request is made with the user's ID.
-In a subsequent code commit \footnote{\url{https://github.com/DALBrian/access_control_web/blame/ddef6ef4748c552d2642832ee6e0eaf325100421/cms/views.py\#L30C2-L31}}, a new feature was added to handle non-POST requests and display a list of all users.
-The feature addition, shown in lines 15-16 of Figure \ref{fig:feature-addition-after}, introduces new logic for non-POST requests by adding the functionality to retrieve a list of all users with `` \texttt{list\_user = User.objects.all()}''.
+The generated code in Figure \ref{fig:feature-addition} allows the deletion of a user when a POST request is made with the user's ID.
+In a subsequent code commit ~\cite{access_control_web-commit-ddef} , a new feature is added to handle non-POST requests and display a list of all users.
+The feature addition, shown in lines 11-12 of Figure \ref{fig:feature-addition}, introduces new logic for non-POST requests by adding the functionality to retrieve a list of all users.